gunjeet05/News-app/README.md

 # Getting Started
 - 1.Clone the repository.
+- 2 Go to folder by using cd
-- 2.Then do npm install and npm run dev
+- 3.Then do npm install and npm run dev
 ```bash
 npm install
 npm run dev